rewin123/space_editor/docs/README.md

 ## Bundles

 Bundles in the Space Editor are predefined sets of components that simplify the creation of entities.
 When a bundle is spawned by button clicking in ui, the editor automatically generates a new entity with the components specified in the bundle.
 To make bundles accessible in the editor UI, you can register them using the `app.editor_bundle(category, name, bundle_components_set)` method.
-All bundles are showen in down of Heirarchy tab.
+All bundles are showen in down of Hierarchy tab.

 ### Example: Adding a Cube Mesh Bundle